The Shape Of The Recovery

 Also, as companies have decided to continue with layoffs, it is becoming very apparent that CEOs around the country are not buying into the V-shaped recovery theory that Wall Street is selling.
 I don't either.
 If there is one thing I have learned over my decades of investing and research, it's that when CEOs decide to protect their companies from a recession by cutting costs and laying employees off, it becomes self-fulfilling and a recession is inevitable.
 Of course, we already know that a recession is coming, but the questions are how deep will it be and how long will it last?

-Most epidemiologists seem to agree that the Covid-10 virus will be with us for many years, very much like influenza, commonly called the flu.
+Most epidemiologists seem to agree that the COVID-19 virus will be with us for many years, very much like influenza, commonly called the flu.
 It is, after all, a member of the coronavirus family, which also includes the common cold, of which there are three variants, or strains, that currently circulate among humans on a seasonal basis.
 There is no cure nor effective vaccine for the common cold, even though pharmaceutical companies have tried to develop them for decades.
 So far, the best we can do is treat the symptoms.
-Maybe that will be all we can do for Covid-19 in the end.
+Maybe that will be all we can do for COVID-19 in the end.
 Hopefully, modern science will come up with both a cure and a vaccine to build up immune systems to reduce its impact on humanity in the future.

 The problem is that there is no sure thing that either of those efforts will be fruitful before we could be hit again with another, stronger wave of infections.
 How bad the economic impact and death toll will be is in the hand of our elected officials.
 That, to me, is a scary thought.